 A supplier of scales to a major retailer had failed to take account of changes to legislation which meant that the scales supplied could not legally be used.
 The cost of replacing the scales supplied would have had serious financial implications for the business (a six figure sum).

-Instead of insisting that the retailer replace or return the scales.
-Trading Standards Officers sought the agreement of the National Measurement Office and a National Enforcement group for a comprimise which could be implemented at a vastly reduced cost to the scale supplier.
+Instead of insisting that the retailer replace or return the scales, Trading Standards Officers sought the agreement of the National Measurement Office and a National Enforcement group for a compromise which could be implemented at a vastly reduced cost to the scale supplier.

 Recognising that local restaurants have a key role in the local economy and in providing employment, Environmental Health Officers in St Albans looked to use the national food hygiene rating scheme to highlight good practice in local restaurants.